Texas judge to rule on probes of transgender kids' parents

 By Andrew Hay

-March 11 (Reuters) - A Texas judge on Friday will consider a request she block state investigations of parents who get gender-transitioning care for their children that Governor Greg Abbott calls "child abuse."
+March 11 (Reuters) - A Texas judge on Friday considered a request she block state investigations of parents who get gender-transitioning care for their children that Governor Greg Abbott calls "child abuse."

 The Austin hearing is part of a pushback against proposals in dozens of U.S. states to criminalize the provision of gender-affirming treatment to trans youth.

+The February directive also called on doctors, nurses and teachers to report such care or face criminal penalties.

-The ACLU is asking District Court Judge Amy Clark Meachum to impose a statewide injunction on investigations by the Department of Family Protective Services (DFPS) into what it terms "medically necessary gender-affirming care."
+The ACLU on Friday asked District Court Judge Amy Clark Meachum to impose a statewide injunction on investigations by the Department of Family Protective Services (DFPS) into what it terms "medically necessary gender-affirming care."

+The ACLU's first witness during the hearing was a Texas child protective services supervisor who has given notice she will resign because she believes the directive is not in the best interests of children.

 Meachum last week temporarily blocked a probe of parents of a 16-year-old transgender girl, saying it would make them the subject of "an unfounded child abuse investigation."